 Export Spatial Data

 With the Export Spatial Data tool, you can choose and download data for a specified area of interest.
-Layers that you select are added to a .zip file or layer package.
+Layers that you choose are added to a .zip file or layer package.

 You can run any of the analysis tools listed above on a feature layer in your GeoPlanner project.
-The following steps demonstrate how to run the Create Travel-Time Areas analysis tool to generate walk times from a point feature layer.
+Complete the following steps to run the Create Travel-Time Areas analysis tool to generate walk times from a point feature layer:

 - From the Analysis drop-down menu, click Use Proximity and choose Create Travel-Time Areas.

-- Click the drop-down arrow beneath Select Feature Layer and choose a point feature layer.
+- Click the Select Feature Layer drop-down arrow and choose a point feature layer.

 - In the Measure section, click the drop-down arrow and choose Walking Time.